Watching the runners from half-way ’round the world

 On introducing the first piece, Cindy McTee‘s Timepiece, the conductor, Leonard Slatkin, called it something like, “a great piece of music, by a great composer, with a great and renowned career — and who just happens to be my wife.”

 That reminded me of when I was in the closet and every time I introduced myself when public speaking, I’d be sure to mention my wife so that it was clear to everyone that I was straight.
 I’m not suggesting this man is gay.
-He is, after all, on his fourth wife.
-Surely he would have switched teams by now. 🐱
+He is, after all, on his fourth wife. 🐱 Surely he would have switched teams by now.

-After that announcement, and once I cleared my head of words and phrases like “nepotism,” “conflict of interest,”, and “you got some cojones, bro” I opened my mind to the music.
+After that announcement, and once I cleared my head of words and phrases like “nepotism,” “conflict of interest,” and “you got some cojones, bro,” I opened my mind to the music.

 It was a rather short piece, I think he said it was going to be 6 minutes.
 Words like, “choppiness,” “syncopation,” and “cacophony” came to mind while listening, and I thought, “I wonder if this is Eastern European music.”
 (As it turned out, the composer studied at the Academy of Music in Kraków and one of her teachers was Krzysztof Penderecki.)

-A lot and unusual percussion instrumentation is going on here.
+A lot of — and unusual — percussion instrumentation is going on here.
 I wonder what that instrument is called that sounds like a zipper.
 Wayne used the word “ratchet” for it, and I thought he was kidding.
 I mentioned that it reminded me of those washboards on Hee Haw.
 Turns out we were both onto something — internet to the rescue: here is the list of percussion instrumentation in the piece:

 That clopping sound, which I now know comes from “wood blocks,” reminds me of the Sleigh Ride song.